thinktandem/tandem/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug
+name: Action Item - Bug
-about: An action item that is reproducable and can be resolved in a few hours
+about: A bug that is reproducable and can be resolved in at most a few hours
 labels: action item, bug
 ---